CBC Kids: Get Set For Life (2000–2003)

-Kids' CBC (2003–2016)
+Kids CBC (2003–2017)

-Kids' CBC replaced Get Set For Life in 2003.
+Kids CBC replaced Get Set For Life in 2003.
 While Court and Clarke initially remained, the main focus was on five regional hosts from various parts of Canada.
 The hosts were Patty Sullivan (Ontario), Joyce Quansah (Quebec), Kush Uppal (British Columbia/Western Canada), Hayley Gene (Manitoba/Prairies), and Dashi Malone (Newfoundland and Labrador/Atlantic Canada).
-The look and the studio sets had also been drastically changed.
+The look and the studio sets were also drastically changed.
 The girl seen in the Get Set For Life logo was redesigned into an animated girl named Dot.
-Malone and Gene were eventually replaced by Mark O'Brien and Holly Bernier.
-Kim Wilson took over from Hassen as the CBC's children's programming head in 2005.
+Malone and Gene were later replaced by Mark O'Brien and Holly Bernier, respectively.

-On December 24, 2005, a new set featuring a garden within a geometric dome replaced the previous animated interstitials in which the presenters would appear.
+In 2005, a new set featuring a garden within a geometric dome replaced the previous animated interstitials in which the presenters would appear.

-On September 3, 2007, the garden set was replaced with a Canadian village-themed set with a circular floor and a treehouse.
-Due to CBC budget constraints, Quansah, Uppal, Bernier, and O'Brien were removed, and hosting duties were centralized in Toronto with Sullivan and Sid Bobb.
-This revamp introduced new characters that each represented a different region of Canada.
-Each of the puppets were used in a variety of scenes in their local setting, typically educational in nature.
-Mamma Yamma would frequently host cameos by visiting celebrities such as musicians or Canadian television personalities; a compilation album of live performances, Mamma Yamma and Friends, was released in 2008.
+In 2007, the garden set was removed and a new series of interstitals titled Kids' Canada were introduced.
+Due to budget constraints, Quansah, Uppal, Bernier, and O'Brien were removed, and hosting was centralized in Toronto with Sullivan and Sid Bobb.
+The block also adopted a new theme song, "When the Night Feels My Song" by Bedouin Soundclash.
+The new interstitials featured Sullivan and Bobb interacting with characters that each represented a different region of Canada.
+Mamma Yamma, one of the puppets, frequently hosted cameos from celebrities such as musicians or television personalities; a compilation album of live performances, Mamma Yamma and Friends, was released in 2008.
 Joel Plaskett appeared on this segment in 2012, performing a rewritten version of his song "Fashionable People" about children playing dress-up.
 Plaskett performed this version of the song in concert on one occasion.

-In 2013, Kids' CBC underwent another stylistic change, removing all of the puppets except Mamma Yamma.
+In 2013, Kids' CBC underwent another stylistic change, removing all of the characters except for Mamma Yamma.
 A new theme song, "You and Me and Kids' CBC", was also introduced.

 CBC Kids (2017–present)

-In 2016, it was announced that Kids' CBC would be rebranded as CBC Kids the following winter.
-This rebrand included the removal of Sullivan, Bobb, and Mamma Yamma.
-CBC Kids debuted on January 2, 2017, with hosts Janaye Upshaw, Tony Kim, and Mercedes Gaztambide.
-Victor Verbitsky was a host until 2018.
-The current puppet characters are Gary the Unicorn, Cottonball the Cat, Mr. Orlando the Moose, Mosey Monster (previously known as Makeup Monster), Putter the Question Machine, Sir Cushington the Cushion, and Huggles the Backrest Pillow Bed.

-The block's current format blends scripted children's programming with live-action segments featuring Upshaw, Kim, Gaztambide and the puppet characters, called The Studio K Show.
+In January 2017, Kids' CBC was rebranded as "CBC Kids".
+This rebrand removed Sullivan, Bobb, and Mamma Yamma. and introduced new human hosts Janaye Upshaw, Tony Kim, and Victor Verbitsky, as well as a variety of new puppet characters: Gary the Unicorn, Cottonball the Cat, Mr. Orlando the Moose, Makeup Monster (later renamed Mosey Monster), and Putter the Question Machine.
+The block's format blended children's programming with live-action interstitials featuring the human hosts and the puppet characters, called The Studio K Show.
+Verbitsky departed in 2018.

-Currently, Marie McCann is the head of children's content at CBC.

-On October 28, CBC launches streaming channel in with brand CBC Kids in 24/7 and commercial-free, available now to stream on CBC Gem and the CBC Kids YouTube channel.